-\textbf{Existing Methods to Mitigate the Impacts:} The current online monitoring methods that has been in use for decades such as third harmonic measurement require isolation from earth and reliable data collection techniques while the infrared imaging method does not suffer from these issue.
-It suffers from standard method to accurately correlate absolute temperature to the arrestor's health.
-The arrestor's failure can only be mitigated by early detection.
+\textbf{Existing Methods to Mitigate the Impacts:} Arrestor failure can only be mitigated by early detection.
+Current online monitoring methods that have been in use for decades, such as third harmonic measurement, require isolation from earth and reliable data collection techniques, while the infrared imaging method does not suffer from these issue.
+However, it suffers from a lack of standard methods to accurately correlate absolute temperature to the arrestors' health.